Aladin commands#

 [1]:

-from ipyaladin import Aladin
+from ipyaladin import Aladin, Marker

 from pathlib import Path

+ipyaladin’s full list of methods can be found in the documentation here.
 A few of them are illustrated in the next cells.
 Let’s first, create the widget with a few initial parameters:

 [2]: